Vulcanostrol/lipsum-game-2022/README.md

 **_"Everything has a cost - Break the system"_**.

 ## How to play
-Use WASD to read and mouse to shoot.
+Use WASD to walk and mouse to shoot.

+After (inevitably) dying, you can enter a name and submit the score.
+Leaderboard can be found at: http://gerben-meijer.nl/gamejam2022/ .

 ## Installation
 ### For playing